TamerinTECH/claude-code-images-mcp/README.md

 - If deployment name contains "gpt-image" → gpt-image-1 model (standard sizes)
 - Default: Flux

-This allows the agent to apply the correct validation and parameters automatically.
+This allows the MCP server to apply the correct validation and parameters automatically.

 ## Security Notes